 She’s best known for her free workout programmes and challenges that have transformed bodies across the world.

-It’s hard not to have come across any of Ting’s workout content when you’re looking for an online plan.
-Her plans are specific, meaning if you’re looking to train your abs, legs, bum, or shoulders, Chloe has a video or two for you.
+It’s hard not to have come across any of Ting’s workout content when looking for an online plan.
+Her plans are specific, so if you want to train your abs, legs, bum, or shoulders, Chloe has a video or two for you.

 If you accompany her workouts with good nutrition, you’ll see results in no time.